 1. Waterproof Boots

-Staying dry is key, but also keeping your feet from getting soaked as you splash through puddles, pools of mud, and high-running streams is vital to your hike’s success and comfort.
-For this reason, I’m a big fan of the Ahnu Montara WP Hiking Boots, which help keep you dry in every season and are lightweight enough to keep you moving quickly down the trail.
+Keeping your feet from getting soaked as you splash through puddles, pools of mud, and high-running streams is vital to your hike’s success and comfort.
+For this reason, I’m a big fan of waterproof hiking boots.
+They help keep you dry during every season and their taller height—compared to waterproof trail runners—guards against deeper-than-expected puddles.

 2. Gaiters

-To further keep puddles and mud from getting you wet, seal off the tops of your boots, and here is where gaiters come in.
-This garment adds a waterproof layer that overlaps with the top of your boots and your pants, preventing water from getting in and simultaneously protecting your pant legs from the worst of it.
-The affordable EMS® Spindrift Gaiters have full Velcro with a storm flap, an adjustable knuckle, and a bootstrap to keep them in place.
+Gaiters provide even more protection against puddles and mud by sealing off the tops of your boots.
+This handy piece of gear adds a waterproof layer that overlaps with the top of your boots and your pants, preventing water from getting in and simultaneously protecting your pant legs from the worst of it.
+Make sure to look for waterproof gaiters, as some are designed only to guard against dirt and debris.

-Working your way up, rainproof pants are another essential many won’t leave without.
-As one example, these EMS® Thunderhead Rain Pants can be worn alone or over your standard hiking pants.
+Rain pants are another rainy day essential you’ll want to have either on hand or your body.
+You can wear rain pants, like the EMS Thunderhead Peak Pants (men’s/women’s), by themselves or over your standard hiking pants.
 Either way, their waterproof and breathable surface will help keep you dry inside and out.

 4. Rain Jacket